scottgallant/xaprb-src/content/blog/2015/10/11/personality-assessments.md

 * [The Kiersey Sorter](http://www.keirsey.com/)
 * [A variety of free psych tests](https://www.123test.com/)
 * [Tony Robbins's test website](https://www.tonyrobbins.com/disc-profile/) provides InnerMetrix DISC and Values tests for free
+* There are some [collaborations amongst scientists for free and open study](http://ipip.ori.org/), and a [free online version of the NEO PI-R test](http://www.personal.psu.edu/faculty/j/5/j5j/IPIP/).

 But wait, there's more.
 Here are some other tests I've seen but haven't examined much: